-Highlights from the British Academy Scotland New Talent Awards in 2010 sponsored by Scottish Enterprise.
+Highlights from the BAFTA Scotland New Talent Awards in 2010 sponsored by Scottish Enterprise.

 The winners of the New Talent Awards in 2010 sponsored by Scottish Enterprise were announced at a ceremony at the Mitchell Theatre on 19 March, followed by a party for the winners and nominees at the Blythswood Square Hotel in central Glasgow.

 Up and coming actor Eric Robertson was recognise for his acting performance, beating off tough competition from River City’s Keira Lucchesi, Darren Osbourne in A Good Mate and Kelly Parish in Freeze.

 Shrunk, created by University of Abertay, Dundee student group Butterflyers was named Best Game.
 The University has a long record of excellence in producing internationally recognised gaming talent.

 Natalia Stuyk won out in the Music Video category for her work on The Mae Shi’s track ‘Lamb and the Lion’.